cakephp/docs/en/orm/database-basics.rst

 init
     A list of queries that should be sent to the database server as when the connection is created.
-This option is only supported by MySQL, Postgres, and SQL Server at this time. dsn
+This option is only supported by MySQL, Postgres, and SQLServer at this time. dsn
     A full PDO compatible data source name. log